ahmedbilal/StudentCentricLMS/README.md

 # StudentCentricLMS
-It is being build as Database Systems Course project.
+It is being build as Database Systems Course project by
+1. Ahmed Bilal Khalid
+2. Usama Habib Noor
+3. Talha Iqbal